Understood

 Dr Giulia Smith is a Visiting Lecturer at the Ruskin School of Art.

-Previously she was Leverhulme Early Career Research Fellow (Ruskin School of Art, 2019–2023), following postdoctoral fellowships at the Paul Mellon Centre for British Art (2018–2019) and the Getty Research Institute (2016–2017).
+Dr Giulia Smith is a Senior Tutor at the Ruskin School of Art and a Mid-Career Fellow at the Paul Mellon Centre for British Art.
+Previously, she was Leverhulme Early Career Research Fellow (Ruskin School of Art, 2019–2023), following postdoctoral fellowships at the Paul Mellon Centre for British Art (2018–2019) and the Getty Research Institute (2016–2017).
 She received her PhD from the History of Art Department at UCL in 2016.

 Dr Giulia Smith is also working on a research project that examines the work of living artists whose practice pivots on the politics of sickness, healing and survival.
 Bringing together current theoretical discourses on collective debility, environmental disaster and resilience, her work in this field considers the possibilities and the problems opened up by the adoption of these terms within the contemporary art world.
-Extracts of this research have been released in Art History (‘Chronic Illness as Critique: Crip Aesthetics Across the Atlantic’Art History 44:2, March 2021) and inside Magic, (MIT Press/Whitechapel Gallery Documents on Contemporary Art, 2021).
+Extracts of this research have been released in Art History (‘Chronic Illness as Critique: Crip Aesthetics Across the Atlantic’, Art History 44:2, March 2021) and inside Magic (MIT Press/Whitechapel Gallery Documents on Contemporary Art, 2021).

-In the past, Dr Giulia Smith has published articles on a range of subjects, from the representation of interracial love in the aftermath of Windrush (‘Decolonising Love: Frank Bowling in the Early 1960s’Third Text, 2021), to the gender politics of the postwar art world (‘Paula Rego: Gutsy Painting’, Tate Publishing, 2021; ‘Painting that Grows Back: Magda Cordell, 1956–1961'British Art Studies 1, 2015).
-Her art criticism has appeared in Art MonthlyFrieze and Wellcome Collection Stories, among other platforms.
-Dr Smith has also collaborated on exhibitions and research programmes with museums and galleries, including South London Gallery, ICA, Showroom and Arcadia Missa.
+In the past, Dr Giulia Smith has published articles on a range of subjects centring on experiences of movement and diaspora, from the representation of interracial love in the aftermath of Windrush (‘Decolonising Love: Frank Bowling in the Early 1960s’, Third Text, 2021), to the remaking of identities in the postwar London art world (‘Paula Rego: Gutsy Painting’, Tate Publishing, 2021; ‘Painting that Grows Back: Magda Cordell, 1956–1961', British Art Studies 1, 2015).
+Her art criticism has appeared in Art Monthly, Frieze and Wellcome Collection Stories, among other platforms.
+Dr Smith has collaborated on exhibitions and research programmes with museums and galleries, including South London Gallery, ICA, Showroom and Arcadia Missa.
 Previously, she was a curatorial intern at the Guggenheim Museum, NYC and The Drawing Center.

-Her approach to pedagogy has been shaped by more than eight years of experience teaching in UK universities, as well as by one critical experience in the museum education sector.
-Between 2017–18, Dr Giulia Smith was the historian in residence at South London Gallery/Wellcome Library as part of a long-term program focused on supporting a group of young people aged 14-21 in their self-directed exploration of the archive of the Peckham Experiment (London, 1926–1950), a modernist architectural complex and community health centre devoted to promoting radical wellbeing at grassroots level.
-Her teaching remains informed by the non-hierarchical and multidisciplinary ethos of this project.
+Her approach to pedagogy has been shaped by more than ten years of experience teaching in UK universities, as well as by one critical experience in the museum education sector.
+Between 2017–18, Dr Giulia Smith was the historian in residence at South London Gallery/Wellcome Library as part of a long-term program focused on supporting a group of young people aged 14-21 in their self-directed exploration and reinvention of the archive of the Peckham Experiment (London, 1926–1950), a modernist architectural complex and community health centre devoted to promoting radical wellbeing at grassroots level.
+Her teaching remains informed by the non-hierarchical and fabulatory ethos of this project.

 Email giulia.smith@rsa.ox.ac.uk